301-926-2256 [email protected]

 • Placing the compost where it receives warmth from the sun accelerates the process.

-When organic materials are properly composting, they also produce their own heat (100° F-140° F) especially during the first few weeks, which render weed seeds and pathogens inactive.
+When organic materials are properly composting, they also produce their own heat (100° -140° F) especially during the first few weeks, which render weed seeds and pathogens inactive.
+Compost thermometers are widely available for about $20 (or ask a neighbor if you can borrow theirs).

-To compost yard waste, such as leaves and grass clippings, in your back yard, find a level, well-drained location for either an open compost pile or a place to set a simple wooden container that allows sufficient aeration.
-Montgomery County offers free, 17.6 cu ft composting bins to residents: Compost bin pickup locations – Montgomery County, Maryland
+To compost yard trim, such as leaves and grass clippings, in your garden, find a level, well-drained location for either an open compost pile or a place to set a simple wooden container that allows sufficient aeration.
+Montgomery County offers free, 17.6 cu ft composting bins to residents; learn where to pick one up.

-Suitable bins can be constructed by homeowners or purchased online.
+Rodent-proof bins can be constructed by homeowners or purchased online.
 Commercially available bins for food composting at home are available for purchase from various vendors, including rotating bins that facilitate aeration.
 Prices vary from $50 to $300, or more, depending on bin capacity and design.
-(Montgomery County is currently conducting a pilot test of rodent-proof containers suitable for food composting that could be offered to homeowners in the future.)
+Montgomery County has tested two designs of rodent-proof bins that it recommends.
+These are free to residents of Montgomery County who have recycling service provided by the county.

 Related Resources